 Acts 1965, 59th Leg., vol. 2, p.
 317, ch.
 722. Renumbered from Vernon’s Ann.C.C.P. art.
 45.15 and amended by Acts 1999, 76th Leg., ch.
 1545, Sec.
 57, eff.
 Sept.
 1, 1999.

 One has to wonder, if the JP cannot try the matter, can he/she lawfully order the arrest of the person for a crime higher than the venue?
+The issue may ultimately depend on the limits of the court’s criminal jurisdiction and whether broader magistrate authority extends beyond ordinary Justice Court proceedings.
 We would assume this may mean they have citizen status.
 He/She may be able to make a citizen arrest, but may not be able to order the arrest.

 If a JP is out and about in the community and witnesses a crime they can try, they can issue a warrant for it, but what if it is a crime they cannot try?
 It seems they, like the citizens of Texas, would need to go file a complaint.